Septh/rollup-plugin-node-externals/README.md

 }
 ```

-Note that as of version 7, this plugin's `resolveId` hook has a `order: 'pre'` property that will make Rollup call it very early in the module resolution process.
+Note that as of version 7.1, this plugin has a `enforce: 'pre'` property that will make Rollup and Vite call it very early in the module resolution process.
 Nevertheless, it is best to always make this plugin the first one in the `plugins` array.

 ### 4/ Rollup rules
 Rollup's own `external` configuration option always takes precedence over this plugin.
 This is intentional.